frederic-perez/AmE-dictionary/data/dictionary.md

 __broad<sup>1</sup>__ _n_ :two: __2__ _offensive_ _slang_ A woman or girl.
 __broad<sup>2</sup>__ _adj_ :two: __2__ Extending far and wide. _The nine S&P 500 stocks with the greatest exposure to Europe didn’t fall apart but still did worse than the broad market._ (vs abroad) Full; open. _In broad daylight._
 __broadloom__ _n_
+__broadside__ _n_ /BRAWD-syde/ The word broadside most often refers to a very strong and harsh spoken or written attack, but it has other meanings as well, among them “an attack by a ship in which all the guns on one side of the ship are fired together.” _Although the freshman representative knew her decision was bound to be unpopular, she was taken aback by the broadside leveled at her by her hometown newspaper’s editorial page._
 __broadsided__
 __brocade__
 __broccoli__ _n_ :three::pencil2::hammer: